bocoup/deploy/README.md

 # DIY Deploy

 This project includes ansible scripts for locking down and provisioning a node.js server, and deploying something you can `npm start` to that server.
 That server can be bare metal, or a Virtual Private Server (VPS).
 These scripts make it so you never have to shell into your server by hand.
+You can copy or submodule these scripts into your project, which we detail in the setup steps below.

 ## Create or cat ssh keys